 WHAT YOU'LL LEARN

-How a childhood trip to India at age nine first sparked Lauren's lifelong dedication to service
+How a childhood trip to India sparked Lauren's dedication to service

-Why "taking the stairs" — doing the hard, authentic work step by step — is the only path to real joy and well-being
+Why "taking the stairs" is the only path to real joy

-How the principle of non-duplication can focus and amplify your impact
+How the principle of non-duplication can amplify your impact

-Why holding on to hope — and pushing it out to others — may be the most important act of our time
+Why holding on to hope is the most important act of our time

 LEARN MORE